-The increase of \$1.22 million in the deferred outflows of resources, and a net increase of \$792.52 thousand in the deferred inflows of resources, and an increase in noncurrent long-term liabilities of \$379.46 thousand resulted from current year changes in the actuarial assumptions related to the Pension plan and Other Postemployment Benefits (OPEB) plans that are administered by the State of North Carolina.
+There was an increase of \$570,005.00 in total deferred outflows of resources and a net increase of \$605,795.00 in total deferred inflows of resources due to current year changes in the actuarial assumptions related to the Pension plan and Other Postemployment Benefits (OPEB) plans that are administered by the State of North Carolina.
 See Notes 13 and 14 of the Financial Statements for more details.